redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 You can also view via the console
 **Workloads > Deployments > Pods > redhat-ods-operator > Logs**

-## Enabling GPU support for OpenShift AI
+## Enabling GPU support for RHOAI

 In order to enable GPUs for RHOAI, you must follow the procedure to [enable GPUs for RHOCP](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html/Install_and_unInstall_openshift_ai_self-managed/enabling-gpu-support_install).
 Once completed, RHOAI requires an Accelerator Profile cusstome resource definition in the `redhat-ods-applications`.
 Currently, NVIDIA and Intel Gaudi are the supported [accelerator profiles](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html/working_with_accelerators/overview-of-accelerators_accelerators#overview-of-accelerators_accelerators).

-### Adding a GPU node to an existing OpenShift Container Platform cluster
+### Adding a GPU node to an existing RHOCP cluster

 You can copy and modify a default compute machine set configuration to create a GPU-enabled machine set and machines for the AWS EC2 cloud provider.